 Alvah built Oswego’s first schoolhouse on his land, and Mary’s mother, Vesta was the teacher.
 Mary and her siblings attended the school as well as other local children.
 Later, she would attend the Falley Seminary in Fulton, New York and follow in her mother’s footsteps, teaching school in Minetto, New York in 1852.

-But, Mary’s dream was to become a doctor and after carefully saving the money she earned as a teacher, she enrolled in Syracuse Medical College in December, 1853.
-At the age of 21, she graduated in June, 1855.
-She was the only woman in her class, and the second female doctor in the nation.
+But, Mary’s dream was to become a doctor and after carefully saving the money she earned as a teacher, she enrolled at Syracuse Medical College in December 1853.
+At the age of 21, she graduated in June 1855.
+She was the only woman in her class and the second female doctor in the nation.
+[Elizabeth Blackwell was the first in 1849.]

 Like her free-thinking father, Mary became an early enthusiast in reform movements including Women’s Rights, dress reform, and abolition.
 When she married another physician, Albert Miller, in 1856, she wore trousers and a man’s coat and kept her own name.
 The couple soon set up a medical practice in Rome, New York but the practice floundered because the public was not ready to accept a woman physician.